jaelyntran/Sleep-Tracker/readme.txt

 to prevent infinite scrolling if there is a large amount of data and provide ease of navigation.

 11. Which feature choose--using a native device resource, backing up logged data, or both?
-Backing up logged data
+Backing up logged data.

 12. If you used a native device resource, what feature did you add?
 How does this feature change the app's experience for a user?
 N/A

 13. If you backed up logged data, where does it back up to?
-Local storage
+Local storage.

 14. How does your app implement or follow principles of good mobile design?
 I try to ensure that the app is simple and user-friendly.
 Core features like logging and viewing data are accessible while